-The Agency owns 49% of the Company and the remaining 51% of the shares in the Company are held by private investors.
+The Agency owned 49% of the Company and the remaining 51% of the shares in the Company were held by private investors.
+On 26 May 2020, the Agency purchased the 51% of the shares held by the private investors.

 The Agency may exercise a veto power in respect of decisions of the Company relating to the interests or objectives of NAMA or the State or any action which may adversely affect the financial interests of NAMA or the State.